Should you get a second wedding photographer?

 1. Your guest count is high.

 This the number one reason you should consider a second photographer.
 The national average wedding guest count is 126 according to the 2019 Wedding Report.
 I regularly see guest counts of around 250 at Minnesota weddings.
 If you have over 150 guests a second wedding photographer is worth investing in.

 A large guest count means a large venue, big ceremony space, and more action happening all at once.
 I’ve photographed weddings where I can barely get to the other side of the room because it’s full of people.
 Two photographers give you the best chance of not missing the moments that happen quickly.

-You’re not having a first look, or you’re having a first look but it needs to be super quick.
-There are points in the day you will be in completely separate locations from your partner and you want pictures of both.
+You’re not having a first look, or you’re having a first look but it needs to be super quick, like two minutes quick.
+There are points in the day where you’ll be separated from your partner and you want pictures in both locations at once.
 You only have one hour to get every single family, wedding party, and individual portrait.
-All situations where a second photographer is a good idea.
-Two photographers can get through portraits faster than one and go to separate locations if needed.
+These are all situations where a second photographer is a good idea.
+Two photographers can get through portraits faster than one and go to separate locations when needed.

 If you need a very large group photographed, a second photographer is a good idea.
 Chances are this also means you have a high guest count for your wedding anyway.
-Wedding parties of more than 20 people, family pictures with 50 or more people in them.
+Wedding parties of more than 20 people, or family portrait groups with lots of people in them.
 All times when a second photographer is very, very helpful.
-A second photographer will be able to help pose the group, wrangle up people, and keep watch for details that one photographer might miss when working with a huge group of people in a time crunch.
+A second photographer will be able to assist in posing the group, wrangle up people, and keep watch for details that one photographer might miss when working with a huge group of people in a time crunch.

 One photographer can only catch so many moments.
 If something is happening behind me and in front of me, I have to make a split-second choice on what I’m shooting.
-If I have a second photographer beside me both things can be photographed.
+My experience can allow me to make the best choice possible, but if I have a second photographer beside me both things can be photographed.